armadillu/ofxRemoteUI/README.md

 Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748.

 OFX_REMOTEUI_SERVER_SETUP() assigns a random port the first time the app is launched, and it uses that same port on successive launches.
 You can also manually specify a port by supplying it OFX_REMOTEUI_SERVER_SETUP(10000);

+ofxRemoteUIServer listens for the keyDown event, and if "tab" is pressed, it displays all your parameters on screen.

 ## To Do